AnswerDotAI/pythonrunscript/README.md

 print("Phew.
 That was fun!")
 ```

 Do you really need conda?
 Maybe not!
-If you don’t specify conda dependencies, pythonrunscript won’t try to use it.
+If you don’t specify conda dependencies, pythonrunscript won’t use conda.

-But you might need conda if you need conda-only dependencies, if you want to specify the version of python itself or to use packages outside of the Python ecosystem.
+But you might need conda if you want to use conda-only dependencies, to specify the version of python itself, or to use packages outside of the Python ecosystem.
 This [weights & biases blog post](https://wandb.ai/wandb_fc/pytorch-image-models/reports/A-faster-way-to-get-working-and-up-to-date-conda-environments-using-fastchan---Vmlldzo2ODIzNzA) explains the situation well, and [this script will install conda](https://github.com/fastai/fastsetup/blob/master/setup-conda.sh) on all the platforms.)

 ## What, why would I want this?